Call Oxford: 01865 777 676

 What then is the criteria for the CBT and why isn’t it a test?

 There are five elements to the CBT which are made up of a series of objectives and goals.
-The student can’t move from one element to the next without first completing fully the previous one.
+The student can’t move from one element to the next without first fully completing the previous one.
 Within the elements the instructor can do the objectives and goals in whatever order they deem fit.
 But the goals must be met; so, if the object is to “Gear change satisfactorily” then this is what the instructor will teach and look to see the student achieves.

 On the road the situation is slightly different.
 This is after all Compulsory – something you must do, Basic – the standard is not as high as that of a Motorcycle Module 2 Test, and Training – the instructor is there to teach the student.
 This means that instructors are looking for a standard that is best described as “Most of the time”.
 In other words, the student is cancelling their indicators “most of the time”, or taking a rear observation “most of the time”.
 Clearly this can’t be applied to all situations; checking carefully to see if it is safe to pull out of a junction is something that must be done “all of the time”.
 Nevertheless, compared to the Motorcycle Module 2 Test, where even leaving the indicator on once can be enough to fail the test, the standard is basic.
 Moreover, the instructor is not looking for this “Most of the time” standard from the word go.
 Remember there are at least two hours of road tuition, and it is only in the last half an hour or so that the instructor, having trained the student, is assessing to see if the student can ride on their own to this “Most of the time” standard.